All Products

 text

 An execution plan can contain a maximum of 102,400 characters.
-Exceeded characters may be truncated.
-You can modify the length limit by using the GUC parameter log_min_duration_query_plan.
-For more information, see the Configuration items section in this topic.
+Content that exceeds this limit may be truncated.
+You can modify the length limit using the GUC parameter log_min_duration_query_plan.
+For more information, see Configuration items.

-The execution plan of the first query among queries that have the same primary key value in an aggregation period.
+The execution plan of the first query with the same primary key in an aggregation period.

 statistics